Dinnerware Material Types

 Most Porcelain dinnerware is dishwasher, microwave, and oven-safe unless the manufacturer indicates otherwise.
 Porcelain that has a gold, silver, or platinum border should not be microwaved and lemon or citrus-scented detergent could damage metal accents.
 Many people hand-wash their metal-accented porcelain dishes.

 Porcelain often has an upscale look, lending itself to more formal dining occasions, but it also can be used every day to make any meal a little more elegant.
-Brands to look for include Noritake, Villeroy & Boch, and Porland Porcelen.
+Brands to look for include Noritake, Villeroy & Boch, and Dankotuwa Porcelain.

 Bone China